 If not, then please, continue as you are.
 Maybe His Spirit will one day bring you to your senses.

-If so, then know that it is the Spirit of God that has revealed to you your spiritual condition and is now calling you to Himself.
+If so, then know that it is the Spirit of God who has revealed to you your spiritual condition and is now calling you to Himself.
 (John 6:44, Mt.
 16:17)

 What does Jesus expect of us?